Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

   ![Edit variant set](/Assets/Screenshots/PIM/Settings/VariantSets/EditVariantSet.png "[Edit variant set]")

-2. In the *Defining attributes* box or *Differing attributes* box, select the checkboxes of the attributes you want to remove.
+2. In the *Defining attributes* box or *Changeable attributes* box, select the checkboxes of the attributes you want to remove.
   The [DELETE] button is displayed in the editing toolbar above the attribute list.

 3. Click the [DELETE] button in the toolbar.